breakthenet/HackMe-SQL-Injection-Challenges/README.md

 [Challenge 5](https://github.com/breakthenet/sql-injection-exercises/blob/master/challenges/challenge_5.md): Exploring additional non-standard forms of user-input to achieve sql-injection

+[Challenge 6](https://github.com/breakthenet/sql-injection-exercises/blob/master/challenges/challenge_6.md): Automating much of the process with existing tools, as well as seeing what's possible when a sql injection is uncovered.

 ----------------------

 Note that useful information for testing and debugging will be logged to the Papertrail app in your heroku instance.
 Open papertrail to view those streaming logs.